JSmith1826/stock-analysis/readme.md

 'The analysis is well described with screenshots and code (4 pt).

 ## Summary

-'What are the advantages or disadvantages of refactoring code?

 The main advantage to refactoring code is to optimize it.
 When code is optimized it can preform the same functions and produce the same output while using fewer system resources and thus producing results faster.
 Refactoring code can also make more elegant and it easier to understand.